python-discord/site/pydis_site/apps/content/resources/guides/python-guides/docker-hosting-guide.md

     container_name: mybot
 ```

+- `version` tells Docker what version of `docker-compose` to use.
+You may check all the versions [here](https://docs.docker.com/compose/compose-file/compose-versioning/)
+- `services` contains services to build and run.
+Read more about services [here](https://docs.docker.com/compose/compose-file/#services-top-level-element)
+- `main` is a service.
+We can call it whatever we would like to, not necessarily `main`
+- `build: .` is a path to search from Dockerfile, just like `docker build` command's dot
+- `container_name: mybot` is a container name to use for a bot, just like `docker run --name mybot`

 Update the project on VPS, remove the previous container with `docker rm -f mybot` and run this command

 ```shell